Shubham007-web/VoiceBot/.ipynb_checkpoints/README-checkpoint.md

 ## Setup Instructions

 ### Prerequisites
-1. Install Python 3.8 or 3.9 (recommended for Rasa compatibility).
+1. Install Python 3.8 or 3.9 (for Rasa compatibility).
-2. Install Anaconda (if not already installed): [Download Anaconda](https://www.anaconda.com/products/distribution).
+2. Install Anaconda
 ### Setting Up the Virtual Environment
 1. Open the Anaconda Prompt.
 2. Create a new virtual environment: